Devansh015/Devansh015/README.md

   public String[] hobbies = new String[] { "Coding", "film", "investing", "sleeping" };
 }
 ```
+I'm interested in fullstack development as well as AI/ML engineering

 ## About Me
 - studying computer science at wilfrid laurier university